dillbyrne/random-agent-spoofer/README.md

 - Option to spoof screen and window sizes to a specific size or set at random

+# Localizations #

+Localizations so far.

+- en-US

+Please get in touch if you would like to translate RAS to your language.

-# Installation Instructions #
+# Wiki #

-Please see the [wiki](https://github.com/dillbyrne/random-agent-spoofer/wiki) for installation instructions including how to build the addon from source as well as various methods of obtaining the addon.
+Please see the [wiki](https://github.com/dillbyrne/random-agent-spoofer/wiki) for installation instructions, a user guide and ideas for contributing.

 # Icons #